Last Updated on

-I’ve seen videos of kids covering their ears or running away.
+Have you seen videos of kids covering their ears or running away?
 Some of you have told me similar stories – that your child refuses to listen or flat out tells you not to talk to them about sex.

 So what do you do when they are more uncomfortable than you are?

 The ball is in your court.
 You, the parent, the adult, have to decide if this is important to you.
-I know it is, or you wouldn’t be interested in my work and reading this blog post.
+I know it is, or you wouldn’t be reading this.

-So how do you respect your child’s boundary, but also educate them about sex?
+So how do you respect your child’s boundaries, while also educating them about sex?
 Here are some things to try:

 Boundaries, especially emotional ones, move and stretch as we grow.
 Comfort zones expand with time.
 Let your child know that you’re ready to talk about sex with them, and if they’re not ready, let it percolate.
 Try again another time.